AI-in-Complex-Systems-Lab/FL-Project/README.md

 - To run img_clsf,
 - pip install torch torchvision
 - Then cd to FL_Project and start training

+- To run ids_dnp3
+- for Jetson
+- pip install pandas
+- If you have encounter issues with "ImportError: C extension: No module named 'pandas._lib.tslib 'not built...." when running python3.server.py
+- Try
+- sudo pip3 uninstall pandas
+- sudo pip3 install pandas
+- If scikit is a issue, try
+- pip install --upgrade scikit-learn
+- pip install tensorflow
+-
+- If HDF5 is a issue, try
+- TO BE CONTINUE...

+_ If Wheel is a issue, try
+- python3 -m pip install --upgrade wheel
+-
+- for Raspberry pi
+- sudo apt-get install python3-pandas --break-system-packages
+- sudo apt-get install python3-numpy==1.26.4 --break-system-packages
+- sudo apt-get install python3-scikit-learn --break-system-packages
+- To upgrade something, use
+- python3 -m pip install --upgrade XXX --break-system-packages

 # To create a Virtual Environment
 - python3 -V (confirm below 3.8.0)